richardkorneisel/js-dom-practice/readme.md

 prompts.

 ## 3. Updating DOM Content

-Use the following methods of DOM nodes to update the content of the DOM:
+Use the following Node Element properties to update the contents of the DOM:
 * `innerHTML`
 * `outerHTML`
 * `innerText`